cf73/humanity/content/collections/books/lord-of-the-rings.md

     content:
       -
         type: text
-        text: "Above is the simple and direct Goodreads' introduction.
-Now here below is a complete immersion into Tolkien's work, published in "
-      -
-        type: text
         marks:
           -
             type: italic
-        text: 'Esquire in 2022'
-      -
-        type: text
-        text: ', on "How to Read '
-      -
-        type: text
-        marks:
-          -
-            type: italic
-        text: 'The Lord of the Rings'
-      -
-        type: text
-        text: ' in order."'
+        text: 'Above is the simple and direct Goodreads'' introduction.
+Now here below is a complete immersion into Tolkien''s work, published in Esquire in 2022, on "How to Read The Lord of the Rings in order."'
   -
     type: paragraph
     content: